playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 };
 ```

-`useState` is what React uses to store data that the developer tends to persist between renders.
+`useState` is what React uses to store data that the developer wants to persist between renders.
 Its first argument (that we're passing a string into) is used to set the initial value.

 We're then using [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to convert the returned array into two variables.
 Another way to write this code is: